 "…the timepiece became known as The Moonwatch, the first watch worn on the Moon."

-President John F. Kennedy’s challenge to send an astronaut on the Moon was particularly audacious considering that when he first voiced it in 1962, only one American had been in space for a grand total of 15 minutes and 28 seconds.
+President John F. Kennedy’s challenge to send an astronaut to the Moon was particularly audacious considering that, when he made his famous “We choose to go to the moon” speech in Texas in 1962, only one American had been in space for a grand total of 15 minutes and 28 seconds.
 Of course, his objective was eventually achieved and the OMEGA Speedmaster was there for the first famous steps.

 With its black dial and tachymeter scale, this 42 mm chronograph was designed to stand out.
 The indexes and central hour and minute hands are coated in Super-LumiNova.
 A hesalite crystal protects the dial enhanced with a 30-minute recorder, 12-hour recorder and small seconds sub-dial.
 The stainless steel case is presented on a matching bracelet or a black leather strap.